 Year of Main Discovery: 1783

-Description: Michell was an English natural philosopher and geologist who was born in 1724.
-He wrote a letter to Henry Cavendish in which he postulates the idea of mass so large even light could not escape its pull.
+Michell was an English natural philosopher and geologist who was born in 1724.
+He wrote a letter to Henry Cavendish in which he postulated the idea of a mass so large even light could not escape its pull.